smart-JLuo/smart-JLuo.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I'm a senior developer advocate for [Rasa](https://rasa.com/), where I'm helping devlopers build and deploy ML chatbots using our open source framework. 🤖💬
+I'm a senior developer advocate for [Rasa](https://rasa.com/), where I'm helping developers build and deploy ML chatbots using our open source framework. 🤖💬

 The best way to keep up with me is [on Twitter](https://twitter.com/rctatman).